 In this 2-video series, George Groman, M.D., discusses the risk factors for stroke, symptoms, treatment, and rehabilitation after a stroke.

-Patients who think they may be experiencing signs of a stroke should call 9-1-1 immediately to activate our emergency hospital response teams to facilitate faster treatment.
-Every minute counts, so act FAST when you see any of these signs:
+If you think you or someone you know may be experiencing a stroke, call 9-1-1 immediately.
+Our emergency hospital response teams will be notified and activated to provide faster treatment.
+Every minute counts, so be BE FAST when you see any of these signs:

 Face - Droopy face on one side?
 Ask the person to smile.